Topic: DMD0497

 BX-P-ECOMEX

 Any PLC function (e.g. Ethernet I/O Master, TimeSync, Modbus I/O Scanner, etc.) or any PLC instruction (e.g. EMAIL, EIPMSG, MRX, MQTTSUB, etc.), that can use the on-board Ethernet port can use the ECOMEX as well.
 This allows segmenting the TCP/IP traffic into two independent domains.
-The CPU will route the Ethernet packets for the different functions and instructions to the correct Ethernet port based on the subnets used.
+The CPU will automatically route the Ethernet packets for the different functions and instructions to the correct Ethernet port based on the target subnet.

-Since network routing to either on-board Ethernet port or the ECOMEX is automatically done by the TCP stack (based in IP address), the only time a selection must be made between the Ethernet ports is when an instruction uses network broadcasts.
+There is only instance where a selection must be made between the Ethernet ports, that is when an instruction uses network broadcasts.
 To manage this, a Network Adapter parameter has been added to the DLRX, DLWX, PACKETOUT, PEERLINK , and PING instructions:

 Default means the TCP stack will route the packets to the first Ethernet port that can process the packet; on CPUs without a Secondary port (BX-P-ECOMEX) installed, this will always be the on-board port.
 This is also the proper selection for backwards compatibility with previous Do-more Technology versions and with H2-DM1E, T1H-DM1E, and BX-DM1 CPUs because they have no provision for a Secondary Ethernet port.